Yakub-Andi-Panggabean/payments-server/README.md

-### this payment system is consisted of the following services :
+### This payment system is consisted of the following services :
 1. Payment Service : this service capture payment events
 2. User Service: this service going to keep user (buyer,merchant) data
 3. Authentication Service: this service will manage user authentication and authorization